The History of Humankind

-The Cradle of Human kind is a prime fossil site located in Johannesburg, South Africa.
+The Cradle of Humankind is a prime fossil site located in Johannesburg, South Africa.
 The cradle of humankind is an outstanding manmade spectacle that showcases the origin of mankind.
 It’s perforated with limestone caves and hominin fossils.

 It was proclaimed as the world heritage site by UNESCO due to its massive opulence of fossils discovered in the area most especially ancient human fossils.

 The Sterkfontein Caves which means strong spring in Afrikaans was the location at which Australopithecus africanus fossil was discovered and named Mrs. Ples.
 This discovery validated the juvenile Australopithecus africanus skull find known as the Taung.
-Sterk fontein caves has borne ample hominid fossils ever to be discovered.
+Sterk fontein caves have borne ample hominid fossils ever to be discovered.

 When you decide to tour the Cradle of Human Kind, we will first visit the Sterkfontein Caves where we will do a guided tour.
-These was the place where several fossils were discovered and even though the caves have restrictions for people with lung problems and also back problems, most people still appreciate the caves in many ways.
+These were the place where several fossils were discovered and even though the caves have restrictions for people with lung problems and also back problems, most people still appreciate the caves in many ways.